-Granules of mycorrhizal treatment for application to soil.
-Granules are approx. 3mm across and consist of fungal hyphae and spores in an inert carrier.
-This is a small packet sold for gardeners; similar formulations are manufactured and sold in 20kg bags or larger for commercial use.
 Additionally the seedlings can be cultivated in nurseries where mycorrhizas are introduced as inoculants.
-Some fungal species are grown in artificial media on industrial scale for use in horticulture and tree nurseries.
 The fungus Thelophora terrestris forms symbioses with species of pine, spruce and oak when in nurseries.
 Inocula of Pisolithus tinctorius, Rhizopogon vinicolor, R.colossus, Hebeloma crustuliniforme, Laccaria bicolor and others are also used.
 With these ranges of fungi suitable for cultivation the best effect will be where the species of fungus matches what is usually found with the plantation trees.
 However, the relatively low specificity of some mycorrhizas for their guild of partner trees provides useful flexibility.

-From the liquid of fungal cultivation media masses of hyphal fragments and spores are dried out and mixed with an inert carrier material such as fine sand or vermiculite.
+From the liquid of fungal cultivation media masses of hyphal fragments and spores are combined with an inert carrier material such as vermiculite to form small granules.
 In this form manufactured and packaged inoculant can be spread broadly over the soil.
 Many commercial companies supply these products, often packaged in large bags for forestry and horticultural use.
+An alternative method of application is to combine the inoculant as a watery suspension of the fungi with an inert and porous pellet designed to be placed, one per seedling, during planting.